wesleytian/blog/content/2020/dream-job.md

 tags: ["personal"]
 ---

+> ⚠️ Note: Please go to [wesleytian.com/posts/dream-job](https://wesleytian.com/posts/dream-job) for the latest version of this article.
+Soon, this site will be deleted and all of my posts will be migrated to wesleytian.com/posts.

 Last summer, in my [most popular and inspirational blog post](https://wesleytian.github.io/2019/gpa/) yet, I wrote about how believing in myself, dreaming big, and following my plans led me from nearly failing high school to landing offers at [Big Tech](https://en.wikipedia.org/wiki/Big_Tech).
 Near the end of that post, I stated that my next goal was to find my "dream job."

 I suspected I had found this "dream" job a few months after working at [Virtually](https://www.tryvirtually.com/).
 Now that my 6-month work anniversary at Virtually has just passed, I can say with certainty that I've found it—for now.
 Things move quickly at startups.